graphp/graphml/README.md

 [GraphML](http://graphml.graphdrawing.org/) is an XML-based file format for graphs

-> Note: This project is in early alpha stage!
+> Note: This project is in early beta stage!
 Feel free to report any issues you encounter.

 ## Install